jpw/crawlr/README.md

 # crawlr
-node-based web crawling with Puppeteer
+web crawling with node + Puppeteer

+a work in progress